How to Cook Ribs in the Oven When It's Too Cold to Grill

 7. Brush the liquid on ribs.
 You can also use a commercially prepared barbecue sauce, or maple syrup for this step.

-8. Put the ribs back in the oven, meat side up, and place under the broiler until the glaze starts to bubble - about four to five minutes.
+8. Put the ribs back in the oven, meat side up, and place under the broiler until the glaze starts to bubble — about 3-4 minutes.

 Beef ribs come in two styles: short ribs and spare ribs.
-Both come from the same part of the cow, and have tough connective tissue and a lot of fat.
+Both come from the same part of the cow and have tough connective tissue and a lot of fat.
 Because of this, braising is one of the best ways to cook beef ribs in the oven.
 The method softens the meat, rendering it moist and tender.
+This recipe for beer-braised short ribs makes super tender, flavorful meat.

 Ingredients